 DNA-DNA contacts

-Since enhancer associated RNAs are thought to be involved in chromosome looping, To investigate wether elincRNAs are associated with a higher amount of DNA-DNA contact, I computed the average amount contact per 5kb in the corresponding TAD for each gene (see material and methods for details).
-I find that elincRNAs are associated with TADs presenting higher amounts of contacts across 3 different cell lines, but not in the 4th.
+Since enhancer associated RNAs are thought to be involved in chromosome looping, To investigate whether elincRNAs are associated with higher amount of DNA-DNA contact, I computed the average amount of contact per 5kb in the corresponding TAD for each gene (see material and methods for details).
+I find that elincRNAs found within TADs are associated with higher amounts of contacts across 3 different cell lines, but not in the 4th.
 The strength of this association seems to be very cell line-dependent, but always in the same direction.
 Interestingly, the amount of contact vary dramatically across cell lines.

 3. Figures and tables